Reed vs Hill Elementary: B vs A in Two Districts (2025 TEA)

 Hill has been an A rated school for most of the last decade, and it sits in one of the most desirable pockets of northwest Austin.
 The Great Hills and Balcones Terrace neighborhoods are the kind of places where the trees are taller than the houses, the lots are generous, and residents have been there for 20 or 30 years because they genuinely love it.
 That stability shows in the school culture.

 The price of entry is real though.
-At a median of $665,000, you are paying a premium for the combination of an A rated elementary, established northwest Austin neighborhoods, and the kind of tree canopy you simply cannot replicate in newer developments.
+At a median around $746,000, you are paying a premium for the combination of an A rated elementary, established northwest Austin neighborhoods, and the kind of tree canopy you simply cannot replicate in newer developments.
 And the feeder pattern is strong.
 Hill students feed into Murchison Middle School and then Anderson High School, which is one of the most respected high schools in Austin ISD with deep AP course offerings and strong college placement numbers.

 The Neighborhoods